-1st accident Reported to date 12,263
+1st accident Reported to 12,295

+year (13 date 12,293

+months) Expected 12,316

-year (13 months) Expected ultimate 12,270
+months) ultimate 12,510

+Reported to 11,418

-2nd accident Reported to date 11,370
+2nd accident date 11,410

-year Expected ultimate 11,464
+year Expected 11,527

+ultimate 11,521

+Reported to 9,843

-3rd accident Reported to date 9,808
+3rd accident date 9,043

-year Expected ultimate 10,029
+year Expected 10,065

+ultimate 10,005

+Reported to 7,996

-4th accident Reported to date 6,103
+4th accident date 7,990

-year Expected ultimate 9,832
+year Expected 9,315

+ultimate 9,313

-- This chart shows the total number of statutory benefit claims (i.e. all claims, excluding workers compensation, interstate and compensation to relatives, and early notifications) reported to date by accident quarter - ▶ The 2017 Scheme experience is compared to the expected level under Schedule 1E\ - Earlier accident periods are more developed, and more recent accident quarters still have a number of claims Incurred But Not Reported (IBNR) - For the first and second accident years, over 99% of statutory benefit claims ultimately expected have been reported - The ultimate for the fourth accident year is determined using the expected ultimate claims for 2021Q1 to 2021Q3, and an average of prior quarter ultimate claim numbers from the third accident year, in order to reflect a similar experience impacted by lockdown due to COVID-19. - The observed reduction in ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure during the COVID-19 lockdown in NSW.
-2020Q2 was more heavily impacted, as traffic has reduced by up to 30%, 20% and 10% for the months of April, May and June 2020 respectively.
-This has led to lower ultimate claims projected for 2020Q2 - The significant reduction in 2021Q3 ultimate claims is similarly attributed to reduced exposure during the most recent lockdown, which was more severe compared to the 2020 lockdown.
+- This chart shows the total number of statutory benefit claims (i.e. all claims, excluding workers compensation, interstate and compensation to relatives, and early notifications) reported to date by accident quarter - ▶ The 2017 Scheme experience is compared to the expected level under Schedule 1E\ - Earlier accident periods are more developed, and more recent accident quarters still have a number of IBNR claims - For the first and second accident years, over 99% of statutory benefit claims ultimately expected have been reported - The observed drop in projected ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure during the COVID-19 lockdown in NSW.
+2020Q2 was more heavily impacted, as traffic has reduced by up to 30%, 20% and 10% for the months of April, May and June 2020 respectively. - The significant reduction in 2021Q3 ultimate claims is similarly attributed to reduced exposure during the most recent lockdown, which was more severe compared to the 2020 lockdown. - The ultimate claims for 2021Q4 is expected to revert back to a level that is similar but slightly lower than earlier accident quarters in 2021 due to increased exposure resulting from the end of the recent COVID-19 lockdown.